kimai/kimai/README.md

 ## Extensions for Kimai 2

 As Kimai 2 was built on top of Symfony, it can be extended like every other Symfony application.
 We call these extensions bundles, but you might also know them as add-ons, extensions or plugins.

-All available Kimai 2 bundles can be found at the repository [Kimai recipes](https://github.com/kimai/recipes).
+All available Kimai 2 bundles can be found at the [Kimai recipes](https://github.com/kimai/recipes) repository.

+## Developer

+If you want to develop for Kimai 2 please read the following documentation:

-An example on how to extend Kimai 2 can be found in this [GitHub repository](https://github.com/kevinpapst/kimai2-invoice).
+- an example on how to extend Kimai 2 can be found in this [GitHub repository](https://github.com/kevinpapst/kimai2-invoice)
-There are more options, for example events to hook your own links into the navigation tree.
-But we don't have documentation on this by now, so please ask in the [issue tracker](https://github.com/kevinpapst/kimai2) or have a look at [this class](https://github.com/kevinpapst/kimai2/blob/master/src/EventSubscriber/MenuSubscriber.php).
+- the developer documentation can be found at [var/docs/developers.md](var/docs/developers.md)

 ## Troubleshooting